Throughout his superhero career, Batman encounters several (or just two) costumed characters not affiliated with anyone in particular.

 - Adaptational Attractiveness: In the comics, Scarecrow is usually portrayed as a gangly man with a rather homely face; definitely a far cry from Pretty Boy Cillian Murphy.

-- Adaptational Jerkass: The novelisation makes him far far worse.
-While the film version used Fear Gas provided by the League, the novel Scarecrow manufactured and supplied the Fear Gas himself, having concocted it through experimentation on humans.
+- Adaptational Villainy: The novelisation makes him far far worse.
+While the film version is just a pawn working for Ras, the Novel Scarecrow had his own agenda involving mass murder of the entire city via civilians subjected to fear-gas induced mania killing each other.
+In addition, the Fear Gas provided by the League was actually manufactured and supplied by himself, having concocted it through experimentation on humans.
 Rather than only using criminals as test subjects, Novel Scarecrow also uses his own students.
-He continues killing or torturing scores of people, racking up a far higher victim count than his film counterpart.
+He also continues killing or torturing scores of people, racking up a far higher victim count than his film counterpart.

 - Adaptational Job Change: Usually, he's a university professor before he turned to crime.
 Here, we first see him as a practicing psychiatrist and court consultant.